 Heading Hierarchy: H1, H2, and H3

-The Dynamic Chapter Navigation panel represents the complete heading hierarchy of your document.
+Telescopo Navigator represents the heading hierarchy of your document.
 Top-level H1 headings appear as primary chapters.
 H2 headings appear as sub-sections indented beneath their parent H1.
 H3 headings appear as tertiary entries beneath their parent H2.

 This three-level hierarchy covers the depth of the vast majority of real-world technical documents.
 The outline gives you an immediate sense of the document's scope and structure before you read a single line of prose.

-Related: Best Mac Viewer for Advanced Markdown with Mermaid Diagrams — see how Mermaid diagrams render alongside chapter-navigated Markdown.
+Related: Best Mac Viewer for Advanced Markdown with Mermaid Diagrams.
+See how Mermaid diagrams render alongside Navigator-ready Markdown.

 Best-Effort Automatic Chapters for Code Files